Ludwiggle/JWlS/README.md

 The goal of **JWLS** is to *extend* the wolframscript cli with a HTML-based REPL interface.
 As such, it comes particularly handy in cloud computing.

-Given that it initiate by opening a `Dialog[]`, it should work regardless of what type of WolframKernel you have installed.
+Given that it starts as a wolframscript -c(ommand) and calls a  `Dialog[]` , it should work regardless of what type of WolframKernel you have installed.

 ### Installation